-For boats (16 foot or larger) that have a four inch gunwale deck, mounting a pair of downriggers with swivel mounting bases just forward of the motor well is a common practice.
-This location makes setting lines easy and safe.
-(The swivel mounting base allows you to spread your lure presentation over a wider area when fishing and turn the downriggers in line with the boat for docking and trailering.)
+of the motor well is a common practice.
+This location makes lines easy and safe.
+(The swivel mounting base allows you to spread your lure presentation over a wider area when fishing and turn the downriggers in line with

+Four

+Downriggers

-Four Downriggers For A Large Lure Presentation....
+For A Large

+Lure Presentation.